-I lived in Gibsons for five months in the winter of 2020/21.
+I lived in Gibsons for one winter.
 My husband and I bought season’s passes for Dakota Ridge and headed up there weekly to snowshoe.
 We also took cross-country ski lessons and explored the ski trails a little bit.

 I’ve explored all the snowshoe trails in the park, skied the beginner-friendly ones, and driven the snowy road at least a dozen times.
 That means that I’m able to give you a local’s insider info on everything you need to know to visit Dakota Ridge.

 - Dakota Ridge basics including rates, rentals, lessons, weather, and more

 - Detailed driving directions to the trailhead and what kind of car you need